Version of 27 Nov 2025

-We presently have over 40 photos taken at the school for its opening in 1911 up to 1946.
+We presently (November 2025) have 53 photos taken at the school from its opening in 1911 up to 1946.
 When I started this project, I would not have believed that so many photos would appear.
 Thanks to the many people who have made all these available for the rest of us to enjoy.

 1916 photo, submitted by Dorothy Mercer.
 It shows her father (William Edward Stafford, born Sept.
 1899, back row, extreme left) with an Eccles Secondary School class in 1916.
 It was probably a leaving picture.
 The older man in the middle row is the headmaster, "Tic" Cowlishaw.

-1920's, early.
+1921est.
 The Staff of Eccles Secondary School in the early 1920's.
-Back row, left to right, are Miss Ward, Mr. J. Boardman, Mr. Foster Smith, Mr. Arthur Hollis, Mr. William Shercliff, Mr. Owen, Mr J. H. Gunter, Mr. Frank Pollitt, and Miss Olive Gray, who left thè staff 10 years later to marry Mr. Gunter.
-She loaned the picture to the Journal.
-Sitting, Left to Right, are Miss Ida Petford, Miss Sadie Ingham, Mr. T. I. Cowlishaw (the head), Miss C. Jones, Miss Winnie Spearing, and Miss M. Sefton.
-At the front are a Geography/French teacher, Miss Connie Castle, and also Miss A. Bent, and Miss Gaukrodger.
+Back row, left to right, are Miss Ward, Mr. J. Boardman, Mr. Foster Smith, Mr. Arthur Hollis, Mr. William Shercliff, Mr. Owen, Mr J. H. Gunter, Mr. Frank Pollitt, and Miss Olive Gray.
+Miss Gray left thè staff 10 years later to marry Mr. Gunter, and she loaned the photo to the Journal.
+Sitting, Left to Right, are Miss Ida Petford, Miss Sadie Ingham, Mr. T. I. Cowlishaw (the head), Miss C. Jones, Miss Lillie Spearing, and Miss M. Sefton.
+At the front are a Geography/French teacher, Miss Connie Castle, Miss A. Bent, and Miss Gaukrodger.

 1922, Form 2S.
 A young Miss Petford has a prideful look as she assembles her charges.
 This photo is thanks to Liz (Hinchcliffe) Oliver who was at the School in the early 50's.
 She had had 3 older brothers in the School, too.
 Liz's aunt, Bertha Hinchcliffe, who had preserved the photo, is shown by the purple dot.
 Quite a family connection, eh?

 1922, Form 4B.
-Andy Lewis kindly donated this photo -- the first "Form" photo we have, only 11 years after the school came into being.
+Andy Lewis kindly donated this photo -- taken only 11 years after the school came into being.
 Some of these students would have been grandparents or parents of our own "youngster" generation.
-Is the teacher Miss Jones?
+The teacher is Miss Jones.

 1922, 6th Form.
 Another photo kindly provided by Mrs Cannon's family.
 Mrs Cannon, then a pupil, is second from the left end of the lower row of girls.
 The Headmaster, Mr Cowlishaw, and the Headmistress, Miss Sadie Ingham, are on the photo, too.